Quirinus/MXLU_Documentation/README.md

 - (cg) corrected t6 Ravenbeak str bonus reported by stealthmaster here http://goo.gl/8dQ8NQ
 - (cg) corrected damage type bonus on Spectre rw reported by sergey9908 here http://goo.gl/vZIswN
 - (ItalianPower) Add: a note somewhere (TU/SU/RW/Set... etc.) pages that if you already have a skill that the item gives (from the character), it will only give at max 3 to it.
+- (kor) Add: Sin set weapon/shield have special graphic.
+Check the ss (ask quirinus or someone for it) and find the image on google/wikis or extract from mpq.
+Then put it in the right folder and apply it to the sets.html page.
+- (kor) Check/Fix: Druid Trap Rat Set: Rainbow Warrior ratfink reanim color gold or magic?
+- (kor) Add: Quest Reference list: CoV and maybe DP have a proc on being struck - lazorz beam in the opposite(?) direction?
+Check and add if so. http://www.medianxl.com/t5684p860-short-questions-thread#154303
+- (korc) Add: Quest Reference list: K3K necros cast miasma now (add a tooltip that explains what miasma skill is and what it does, like the other skills)

 =======